dbdipview/dbdipview/README.md

 * Browser access for users (selection of a desired database and schema, execution of the available queries)

 ## Versioning
 The master tree is a stable version.
-No versions are defined at the current state.
+No specific version numbers are used for the time being.
+To upgrade to the latest version with new functionality from the master branch, unpack the zip file over the current installation.
+In this way, your configuration files will remain unchanged.

 ## Authors
 * Boris Domajnko - *Initial work and maintenance*, [Archives of the Republic of Slovenia](http://www.arhiv.gov.si/en/)